 - 6. Configure any of the following properties.
 All of the fields are optional: - Title: Defines the title that appears at the top of the filter when it is added to the dashboard.
-If Title is blank, the value from the Fields field is used as the title. - Label Field: If you want to populate the cloud with values from a property other than the one specified in Fields, you can select an alternate property in this field. - Exclude: This setting controls whether selecting a term in the filter narrows the results to show only the records that include that term or whether selecting a term excludes the records that include that term.
+If Title is blank, the Fields value is used as the title. - Label Field: If you want to populate the cloud with values from a property other than the one specified in Fields, you can select an alternate property in this field. - Exclude: This setting controls whether selecting a term in the filter narrows the results to show only the records that include that term or whether selecting a term excludes the records that include that term.
 When Exclude is disabled, selecting a term narrows the dashboard results to show only the records that include that term.
-When Exclude is enabled, selecting a term filters out all of the records that include that term. - Show Counts: This setting controls whether the number of results for each term are displayed when you hover the pointer over a term. - Respond to Other Filters: This setting controls whether the results of this filter change based on selections in other filters on the dashboard. - 7.
+When Exclude is enabled, selecting a term filters out all of the records that include that term. - Show Counts: This setting controls whether the number of results for each term are displayed when you hover the pointer over a term. - Respond to Other Filters: This setting controls whether the results of this filter change based on the selections made in other filters on the dashboard. - 7.
 If you would like to be able to further constrain the data that appears in the filter, you can add one or more subfilters.
 To add a subfilter, click Create Filter under Subfilters.
 The process of creating a subfilter is the same as the process for the parent filter.
-However, the subfilter is not displayed on the dashboard.
-It is visible only when editing the parent filter, and the subfilter's configuration affects only the parent filter and any sibling subfilters.
+However, the subfilter is

-Creating a Cloud Filter 820
+Adding a Cloud Filter 821

-8. When you have finished configuring the filter, click OK to add it to the dashboard.
-The new filter appears in the left pane of the dashboard and displays the values that are available for filtering the displayed data.
+- not displayed on the dashboard.
+It is visible only when editing the parent filter, and the subfilter's configuration affects only the parent filter and any sibling subfilters. - 8.
+When you have finished configuring the filter, click OK to add it to the dashboard.
+The new filter appears in the left pane of the dashboard and displays the values that are available for filtering the data.

 For example, the filter in the image below shows cities with event venues.
-The size of the terms represent the number of events that were held in venues in that city.
+The size of the terms represent the number of events that were held in that city.

-Depending on whether the Exclude option is enabled or disabled, clicking a term in the Cloud refreshes the dashboard to show only the data that either contains or excludes the selected term.
+Depending on whether the Exclude option is enabled or disabled, clicking a term in the cloud refreshes the dashboard to show only the data that either contains or excludes the selected term.